OfferZen-Community/developers-finance/docs/wealth-creation/investing-in-property.md

 ### In short

 * Property is one of the oldest asset classes and will always be relevant&#x20;
-* Important to divorce living in a property for shelter and security from investing in property
+* It is important to divorce living in a property for shelter and security from investing in property
 * It is cheaper to invest in listed property, such as retail and office space (REIT) and there’s no exit risk, as when buying a property&#x20;
 * Diversification in terms of location and subsections is important&#x20;
 * The main risks are liquidity, inflation, location and capital flight&#x20;